giojacuzzi/avian-bioacoustics-oesf/README.md

 pip install -r requirements.txt
 ```

-> This should install all dependencies you need to run, for example, `analyze_file.py`.
-For further reference, see setup instructions for [BirdNET-Analyzer](https://github.com/kahst/BirdNET-Analyzer) and [birdnetlib](https://github.com/joeweiss/birdnetlib).
+This installs all dependencies you need to run, for example,`src/gui.py` or `src/process_audio.py`.
+For further reference, see setup instructions for [BirdNET-Analyzer](https://github.com/kahst/BirdNET-Analyzer) and [birdnetlib](https://github.com/joeweiss/birdnetlib) if needed.

 ### Optional: Sound separation dependencies